AaronRoxas/RoomReserve/README.md

 ## Acknowledgements

-Special thanks to [AaronRoxas](https://github.com/AaronRoxas) for creating this project.
+Special thanks to [bernaaa14](https://github.com/bernaaa14/) for contributing to this project.

 ## Contact